Skip to main content

 Haiti

 Why are we in Haiti?
-Haiti is currently in the midst of a complex humanitarian crisis that encompasses political instability, displacement, natural disasters, extreme hunger and gang violence, including gender-based violence.
-As the situation continues to deteriorate, nearly half of the country’s population requires humanitarian assistance.
+Haiti is currently in the middle of an ever-intensifying humanitarian crisis that includes political instability, widespread violence, displacement, natural disasters, and extreme hunger.
+As the situation continues to deteriorate, half of the country’s population requires humanitarian assistance.

-The ongoing crisis in Haiti has had several headline moments over the last six years, including the resignation of the prime minister in 2024 and the attacks by armed gangs on strategic institutions such as the airport, prisons or hospitals.
-The situation has worsened in the last year, with escalations of gang violence, particularly in the capital of Port-au-Prince.
+The ongoing crisis in Haiti has had several headline moments over the last six years: the resignation of the prime minister in 2024, attacks by armed groups on strategic institutions (including airports, prisons, and hospitals), and recent escalations of violence across the country — including attacks on towns far from the capital city of Port-au-Prince.

 Latest achievements